last-voice/mounty/README.md

 Are you mounted and flying -> Do nothing
 Are you mounted and not flying -> Dismount
 You are not mounted ->
-Your durability is lower than xx% (see options) -> Summon repair mount You are single in a resting area -> Summon show off mount You are party member in a resting area, _taxi mode_ is off -> Summon show off mount You are party member, _taxi mode_ is on -> Summon taxi mount You are in a flight zone and _don't fly mode_ is off -> Summon fly mount You can't fly and are swimming -> Summon water mount else -> Summon ground mount
+Your durability is lower than xx% (see options) -> Repair mount You are single in a resting area -> Show off mount
+You are party member in a resting area, taxi mode is off -> Show off mount You are party member, taxi mode is on -> Taxi mount You are in a flight zone and don't fly mode is off -> Fly mount You can't fly and are swimming -> Water mount else -> Ground mount
 ```
 ## But there is still more than that